 In addition to registering an emergency contact, students residing on campus have the option to identify confidentially an individual to be contacted by UMaine or UMM in the event the student is determined to be missing for more than 24 hours.
 If a student has identified such an individual, UMaine and/or UMM will notify that individual no later than 24 hours after the student is determined to be missing.
-Students who wish to identify a confidential contact can do so by indicating the name and contact information of that person(s) on their oncampus housing application.
+Students who wish to identify a confidential contact can do so by indicating the name and contact information of that person(s) on their on-campus housing application.
 In addition, a residential student at UMaine or UMM can complete and submit the Student Confidential Contact Form through the Office of the Vice President for Student Life.
-(UMaine) or the Director of Student Life (UMM).
 No matter how it is submitted, this information will not be disclosed to anyone except law enforcement in connection with a missing person investigation.